Steem-FOSSbot/steem-fossbot-voter/README.md

   - v0.2.3, patch to fix bot.js not exiting when finished if run locally
   - v0.2.2, patch to fix express warnings as they prevent correct operation on some local instances
   - v0.2.1
-    - Emergency bug fix for steem.js secure WebSocket URL incorrect, steem have migrated their server access URL
+    - Emergency bug fix for steem.js secure WebSocket URL incorrect, Steem have migrated their server access URL
     - Add indication to look for newest steem.js library
 - v0.2.0 - **First public release!** No appreciable change from v0.1.5, release versioning up only
 - v0.1.5
-  - Update docs for release, fill in missing parts and check for completeness
+  - update docs for release, fill in missing parts and check for completeness
-  - Add logo to dashboard and docs
+  - add logo to dashboard and docs
-  - Fix daily digest email
+  - fix daily digest email
-  - Fix many small bugs holding up release
+  - fix many small bugs holding up release
 - v0.1.4
   - improve start session to use POST on dashboard, improve UI feedback for session state
   - add edit configuration page and backend support